Artcofe/xterm-console/README.md

 # General description

-1. An implementation of triangular arbitrage on cry
+1. An implementation of triangular arbitrage on crypto.com exchange.
+2